 In early 2010 I enrolled in arguably the most aggressive clinical trial for multiple sclerosis: HALT-MS, an autologous hematopoietic stem cell transplant (using my own stem cells from my bone marrow) paired with high-dose chemotherapy.
-It’s also the riskiest—the consent form I signed for HALT-MS listed the odds of death potentially as high as 1 in 20 (true odds are closer to a far safer 1 in 100).
-Researchers theorize that the HSCT procedure may stop disease progression and reverse some disability.
-At that point I was out of options.
+It's not without significant risk—the consent form I signed for HALT-MS listed the odds of death potentially as high as 1 in 20 (true odds were closer to a far safer 1 in 100).
+I had little choice.
+At that point I was out of options, exhausting all drugs and even clinical trials.
+My hope: that all the research, which up to that point had shown the HSCT procedure to dramatically stop disease progression in most cases and even reverse some disability, was right.
 So we moved to Houston for nearly three months in February of 2010, culminating in a challenging three-week hospital stay at MD Anderson Cancer Center.
 On March 25 I said goodbye to my current immune system with a stem cell reboot.
 My SCT story and recovery is detailed on our forums.

 Since the transplant I've had zero disease progression, zero new or enhancing brain lesions, and have seen improvement in virtually every measurable area.
 My unaided walking went from 100 meters to 700+ meters, and I can hike for over two miles with my forearm crutches.
 My brain is humming again at full speed (ha, I’m even in the 99th percentile for my age on the popular brain game website Lumosity).
 Best of all, the “agains” keep coming—I can drive again, grocery shop again, type again, go the gym again, ride escalators again, walk hand-in-hand with my wife again….
 Heck, this winter I even snowboarded again!
 (Pretty?
 No. Pretty awesome?
 Hell yeah!)